ManWithA1000Names/Mark/README.md

 - [x] Option to "stick to bottom"
 - [x] Option to switch to the file that changed.
 - [x] Remove tailwindcss but keep postcss
+- [ ] Make it obvious when there are no files to search.

 ### Back-end